-Georgia's Vehicular Homicide Laws and Penalties
+Georgia's Vehicular Homicide and Manslaughter Laws and Penalties

 When driving under the influence leads to the death of another person, vehicular homicide charges may follow.